letsencrypt/pebble/README.md

 **IMPORTANT: Do not add the `pebble.minica.pem` CA to the system-wide trust store or to any production systems/codebases.
-The private key for this CA is intentionally made [publically available in this repo](test/certs/pebble.minica.key.pem).**
+The private key for this CA is intentionally made [publicly available in this repo](test/certs/pebble.minica.key.pem).**